Teaching of Reading and Phonics

 RWI in Practice

-Children are taught phonics in differentiated groups on a daily basis from Early Years through to Year 2.
-Half termly assessments are carried out to ensure children are making consistent progress and grouped according to their ability to ensure that they are being challenged and supported throughout the scheme.
+Children are taught phonics in homogenous groups, based on stage not age of reading.
+They receive a daily RWI lesson from Early Years through to Year 2.
+Half termly assessments are carried out to ensure children are making consistent progress and grouped according to their stage, not age, of reading to ensure that they are being challenged and supported throughout the scheme.
 Assessments are also used to identify children who may need extra help.
-In Year 1, children will undertake a national phonics screening assessment.
+In Year 1, children will undertake a national phonics screening check.

 A considerable amount of time and money has been invested in the training of teacher and teaching assistants alike.